mainsail-crew/docs/docs/crowsnest/faq/webrtc.md

     This feature only works if you are using `mode: camera-streamer` or `mode: spyglass` on a Raspberry Pi.

 !!! info "Raspberry Pi 5 users"
-    Due to hardware limitations (no hardware encoders), crowsnest will disable WebRTC on the Pi 5.
-You can enable it again by setting `mode: spyglass` and `custom_flags: --no-disable_webrtc`, but we advise against this.
+    Due to hardware limitations (no hardware encoders), WebRTC is disabled by default on the Pi 5.
+You can enable it again by setting `mode: spyglass` and `custom_flags: --force-webrtc`, but we do not recommend using it.
     There is no support for `mode: camera-streamer` on the Pi 5!

 !!! warning